 Ingredients and substitutions

-This simple fish dog treat recipe is made with just 5 ingredients.
-As always, you can find the full ingredient list with quantities in the recipe card at the end of this post.
-But here are some notes and substitution tips:
+As always, you’ll find the complete list of ingredients and quantities in the recipe card at the end of this post.
+Below are some notes and substitution tips:

 - Pumpkin puree – I’ve used both homemade kabocha pumpkin puree and canned pumpkin puree in this recipe.
 You could also use mashed sweet potato.